BigIskander/read_subtitles_from_image/README.md

     which python
     ```
 4. in program settings set the list of languages uset to recognize text.
 Names of the languages are separated by semicolon (;), names of the languages corresponds to abbreviations from [the table of supported languages](https://paddlepaddle.github.io/PaddleOCR/main/en/ppocr/blog/multi_languages.html#5-support-languages-and-abbreviations).

+## In case of using with ocrmac
+1. Install ocrmac Python package:
+    ```
+    pip3 install ocrmac
+    ```
+2. If ocrmac is installed in build in version of Python you can skip this step.
+If ocrmac is installed in standalone version of Python then in program settings choose the path of **python** file.
+3. In program settings set list of preferred languages (language codes) and choose type of vision framework (VisionKit or LiveText).

+**Note:** This methon only works in version for MacOS.

 ## For developers